 The calves are made up of two separate main muscles – the soleus, and the gastrocnemius.
-It is difficult to isolate just one, and as the soleus is deeper, while the gastrocnemius is more superficial.
-Subsequently, it may be harder to work out trigger points in this muscle, than the more superficial gastrocnemius.
+It is difficult to isolate just one, as the soleus is deeper, while the gastrocnemius is more superficial.
+Subsequently, it may be harder to work out trigger points in the soleus than in the more superficial gastrocnemius.
 The muscle fibres run in the direction from the knee to the ankle, so this is the direction that should be foam rolled.

 As the quads are made up of four different muscles, you can rotate your body to target each muscle, with the vastus lateralis on the outside, rectus femoris down the middle, which sits on top of the vastus intermedius, and then the vastus medialis on the inside.

 IT Band / TFL Stretch

 The Iliotibial (IT) Band is a long and fibrous fascia structure that runs on the outside of the leg, from the front of the hip right down to below the knee.
-A tight IT band is common in runners or cyclists as a result of overuse, and can cause knee pain.
+A tight IT band is common in runners or cyclists as a result of overuse and can cause knee pain.
 At the top of this ligament is a muscle known as the tensor fasciae latae (TFL), and trigger points here are frequently the cause of tight IT bands.

-- To roll over the TFL, lie on your side, with the foam roller under your hip, and to increase stability you can bring your opposite leg over, as shown in the photo.
+- To roll over the TFL, lie on your side, with the foam roller under the hip, and to increase stability you can bring the opposite leg over.

 The piriformis is a small muscle at the back of the hip, connecting the bottom of the spine with the top of the femur.
 The piriformis is primarily responsible for external rotation of the hip.

 Due to its location, a tight piriformis can irritate the nearby sciatic nerve, which may cause pain or tingling down the length of the leg, so it is worthwhile taking some time to check the piriformis for trigger points.

-Again as this is a small muscle, a lacrosse ball may be a better way to pinpoint the pressure applied.
+- Again, as this is a small muscle, a lacrosse ball may be a better way to pinpoint the pressure applied.

 Take Home Message